tencentyun/intlcloud-documents/yehe_doc/管理与支持/渠道合作伙伴/用户指南/经销商/子客业务/子客管理/为子客分配信用_intl_en.md

 You can query all your customers under your account and view their basic information and available credit.

 Step 1.
+Step 1.
 Contact your sales rep to apply for customer credits.
+(Note: The credits here are different from the reseller’s self-use credits.
+Please inform your sales rep that the credits you apply for will be allocated to customers.)

 Step 2.
 Use your partner account to log in to [Tencent Cloud](https://intl.cloud.tencent.com/login) and enter the [Partner Center](https://console.intl.cloud.tencent.com/partners).